cesartablas/vis-loans/README.md

 ## Feedback

-I received the following feedback on the [first version](http://cesartablas.github.io/vis-loans/index1.html) of the visualization:
+I received the following feedback on the [first version](http://cesartablas.github.io/vis-loans/index1.html) of the visualization (consider that this version was not at all interactive, only the layout, colors, and main idea, even the buttons were not active):

 [**Bogdan:**](http://linkedin.com/in/bogdanpascalau/)